-As of March 31, 2012, the Company's warrants issued in the Private Placement were measured at fair value under ASC Topic 825, Financial Instruments.
-See Note 4, "Reverse recapitalization of The W Group, private placement, reverse split and migratory merger," for further details.
-The Company's liability for the warrants issued in the Private Placement is measured at fair value based on unobservable inputs, and thus is considered a Level 3 financial instrument.
+As of September 30, 2012, the Company's Private Placement Warrants were measured at fair value under ASC Topic 820, Fair Value Measurements and Disclosures of the Accounting Standards Codification.
+See Note 4, "Reverse recapitalization of The W Group, private placement, reverse split and migratory merger," for further details describing these warrants.
+The Company's liability for the Private Placement Warrants is measured at fair value based on unobservable inputs, and thus is considered a Level 3 financial instrument.
 The Company analyzes financial instruments with features of both liabilities and equity under ASC 480, Distinguishing Liabilities from Equity, and ASC 815, Derivatives and Hedging.

-As of December 31, 2011, the Fair Value of the Private Placement Warrants was estimated using the Black-Scholes option pricing model.
+As of December 31, 2011, the fair value of the Private Placement Warrants was estimated using the Black-Scholes option pricing model.
 The inputs of the Black-Scholes option pricing model included the fair value of the Company's common stock, exercise price, risk-free interest rate, estimated price volatility, term, and dividend yield.